We need each other.

 And he sent two of his disciples and said to them, “Go into the city, and a man carrying a jar of water will meet you.”
 Mark 14:13

 After this the Lord appointed seventy-two others and sent them on ahead of him, two by two, into every town and place where he himself was about to go.
 Luke 10:1

 While they were worshiping the Lord and fasting, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”
 Then after fasting and praying they laid their hands on them and sent them off.
 Acts 13:2-3

-Tremendous blessings fall when believers unite in Jesus name for His purpose.
+Tremendous blessings fall when believers gather in Jesus’ name.
 Jesus shared one of them in Matthew 18:20.

 “For where two or three are gathered in my name, there am I among them.”

 Whatever your celebration looks like this week, may His love manifest as you gather.